IgniteUI/igniteui-docfx/en/components/general/cli-overview.md

 ### Add template
-To add one of the [available Ignite UI Angular templates](cli/component-templates.md) you need to provide template ID and component name as follows:
+To add one of the [available Ignite UI Angular templates](cli/component-templates.md) you need to provide template ID and a name for the new component or use the [Step-by-Step Guide](cli/step-by-step-guide.md#add-view).

-for Ignite UI Schematics use the `component [template] [name]` schematic:
+With Schematics, use `ng generate` with the Ignite UI for Angular collection and `component [template] [name]`:

 ```cmd
 cd newAngularProject
 ng g @igniteui/angular-schematics:component grid newGrid
 ```

-for the CLI tool use the `ig add [template] [name]` command:
+For Ignite UI CLI use the `ig add [template] [name]` command:

 ```cmd
 cd newAngularProject